Coherent-Partners/spark-python-sdk/docs/batches.md

 following example: the `create_and_run()` script.

-It's a self-contained script and should serve as a demonstration of how to harmoniously use the various methods of the Batches API in one go.
-The script performs the following
+It's a self-contained script and should serve as a demonstration of how to harmoniously use the Batches API methods.
+The script performs the following tasks:
-tasks:

-- reading a dataset (inputs) from a JSON file;
+- read a dataset (inputs) from a JSON file;
-- pushing it in chunks to a newly created batch pipeline;
+- push it in chunks to a newly created batch pipeline;
-- checking the pipeline's status every 2 seconds;
+- check the pipeline's status every 2 seconds;
-- retrieving the output data from the pipeline when available;
+- retrieve the output data from the pipeline when available;
-- and finally, closing the pipeline.
+- and finally, close the pipeline.

-The script will continue to interact with Spark till all data has been processed unless an error occurs, which will force an early closure of the pipeline.
+The script maintains continuous interaction with Spark until all data processing is complete.
+If an error occurs during execution, the pipeline will be safely terminated and all resources properly released.

 ```py
 import json